 Best Slime and Putty for Kids

-The quantity of any one color of slime is small and this made sharing more difficult and prevented fun longer stretching of slime.
-Also, the small additives can be messes and whatever doesn't adhere to the slime will be everywhere in short order without adult help.
-Overall, we like what you get in this kit and think kids will enjoy the opportunity to work with the different additives and accessories providing hours of fun.
+The quantity of any one color of slime is small, which made sharing more difficult and prevented fun longer stretching of slime.
+Also, the small additives can be messy, and whatever doesn't adhere to the slime will be everywhere in short order without adult help.
+Overall, we like what you get in this kit and think kids will enjoy the opportunity to work with the different additives and accessories, providing hours of fun.

 The only real downside we had with this putty was the tin could be harder to open if putty got stuck between the lids and container or was put on crooked.
 We recommend younger players be given the tin without the lid, so parents can put it on and take it off.
 Overall, this putty is fun, colorful, long-lasting, and great for kids with sensory needs or who like to fidget.

-We aren't sure what chemicals are being used in this putty and we do wonder if any of them might be irritants to sensitive skin.
+We aren't sure what chemicals are being used in this putty, and we wonder if any of them might irritate sensitive skin.
 None of our testers had any trouble, but it is something to consider that they potentially contain more chemicals than a non-transforming product.
 Also, the tins can get stuck closed if putty gets stuck between the lid and the container.
-It isn't a big deal however, we recommend only adults putting lids on to avoid this problem.
-Overall, this is an inexpensive putty pack that is great for sensory fun, observing changes with stimuli, and sharing with siblings or friends.
+It isn't a big deal; however, we recommend only adults putting lids on to avoid this problem.
+Overall, this inexpensive putty pack is great for sensory fun, observing changes with stimuli, and sharing with siblings or friends.

-The Meland Fluffy Slime is a cool round container of fluffy puffy slime that is super stretchy.
+The Meland Fluffy Slime is a cool round container of fluffy, puffy slime that is super stretchy.
 It comes in four colors divided by plastic that you can play with separately or mush together.
-The slide is scented, but it isn't strong or offensive and it seems to dissipate over time.
-Our testers really enjoyed the texture and pliability of this some and it leaves hands dry instead of sticky which is a bonus for parents.
+The slide is scented, but it isn't strong or offensive, and it seems to dissipate over time.
+Our testers really enjoyed the texture and pliability of this slime, and it leaves hands dry instead of sticky, which is a bonus for parents.

 This kit really needs adult involvement and is not something you can hand over to a kid to do on their own.
-There is a lot of opportunity for messes and we worry it could stain or become permanently smelly.
-However, if you can keep things clean and have a designated station for set up and play then this could offer fun for the whole family.
+There is a lot of opportunity for messes, and we worry it could stain or become permanently smelly.
+However, if you can keep things clean and have a designated station for set up and play, this could offer the whole family fun.

 Some of the slime is messy and could easily get stuck in the carpet, so you'll want to limit where you play with it.
 Also, the color-changing putty is not as good as the one found in the putty kit we love.
-However, overall, we love that this kit has so many potential options to keep little ones busy and we think the kit has something for everyone no matter what their preference.
+However, overall, we love that this kit has so many potential options to keep little ones busy, and we think the kit has something for everyone, no matter their preference.

 The Kicko Glow in The Dark Slime is a cool pack of glowing slime in different colors.
 Each color comes in its own container that is easy for kids to open and close.
 The slime is cool to the touch and has a wet feel some testers liked.